+If this is your first time planning a virtual event, keep in mind that this will be different from a regular event.
+It's important to do your research and figure out every aspect of the event before making decisions.
 To make your planning process a little easier, we have come up with the top mistakes you might want to avoid when hosting your virtual event.
 Trust us, these tips will come in handy.

-This is one of the biggest mistakes you can make when planning your virtual event because as much as we love technology, it can sometimes fail us when we need it the most.
-Make sure you do your due diligence when it comes to testing out all your products such as your audio, visuals, speakers, gamification features, etc. Make sure you also have your speakers test out their equipment and have a rehearsal of the event to ensure that everything will run smoothly on the actual day of the event.
+This is one of the biggest mistakes you can make when planning your virtual event.
+Why?
+Because as much as we love technology, it can sometimes fail us when we need it the most.
+Make sure you do your due diligence when it comes to testing out all your equipment such as audio, visuals, speakers and gamification features.
+You need to also have your guest speakers test out their equipment.
+Everyone should feel prepared before the event is live.

-Every event is unique and depending on what you’re offering to your attendees, you need to choose the right platform for your event.
-This could mean taking some extra time to evaluate different platforms and find the one that truly suits all your needs and can deliver everything from integrating social media, to clear audio and video streams and anything else related to your event.
+Every virtual event is unique.
+Depending on what you’re offering to your attendees, you need to choose the right platform for your event.
+This could mean taking some extra time to evaluate different platforms and find the one that truly suits all your needs.
+If you're trying to have a networking event, you need to make sure there are networking capabilities that come with the platform.

-Sponsors are not only valuable to you but could also be valuable to your attendees!
+Sponsors are not only valuable to you but are also valuable to your attendees!
 Take the time to choose the right sponsors for the event and get them involved in the early stages of the planning process.
 Not only will they help fund your event but they will also help in creating buzz and engagement around your event.
 For example, your sponsors could put together a swag bag for attendees that will get them excited about attending the event.